MicrosoftDocs/ATADocs/ATPDocs/deploy/install-sensor.md

 ### Run a silent installation

 Use the following commands to perform a fully silent install of the Defender for Identity sensor, using the access key copied in a [previous step](download-sensor.md).

-**cmd.exe syntax**:
+#### cmd.exe syntax

 ```cmd
 "Azure ATP sensor Setup.exe" /quiet NetFrameworkCommandLineArguments="/q" AccessKey="<Access Key>"
 ```

-**Powershell syntax**:
+#### PowerShell syntax

 ```powershell
 .\"Azure ATP sensor Setup.exe" /quiet NetFrameworkCommandLineArguments="/q" AccessKey="<Access Key>"
 ```

 > [!NOTE]
-> When using the Powershell syntax, omitting the `.\` preface results in an error that prevents silent installation.
+> When you're using the Powershell syntax, omitting the `.\` preface results in an error that prevents silent installation.

-**Installation options**:
+#### Installation options

 |Name|Syntax|Mandatory for silent installation?|Description|
 |-------------|----------|---------|---------|